Geotechnologies' Move-To-Earn App Rapidly Gained Popularity In Japan Has Surpassed 23 Million Downloads Worldwide

 GeoSmile, which debuted in the US market about two years ago, has also continued to grow steadily and is expected to reach one million downloads soon.
 To celebrate this milestone, we will run a special campaign.

-Yoichiro Yatsurugi, President and CEO of GeoTechnologies, Inc., says,“TRIMA introduced the concept of“move-to-earn” to Japan.
+Yoichiro Yatsurugi, President and CEO of GeoTechnologies, Inc., says, 'TRIMA introduced the concept of 'move-to-earn' to Japan.
 Now, it is contributing to making Japan a more livable place through people flow analysis beyond the concept of simply earning points.
 This approach was also launched in the United States about two years ago, and we are reaching one million downloads.
-This is an important step in expanding the circle of social contribution in Japan to the United States, and we are very excited for further growth in the future”.See also Discover a hidden musical gem via a short video "Listen to Wuxi"
+This is an important step in expanding the circle of social contribution in Japan to the United States, and we are very excited for further growth in the future'.

 Please visit the campaign website ( ) for further details.